zytedata/duplicate-url-discarder/README.rst

     ...

-It will process request URLs, making canonical forms of them and discarding URLs with the same canonical form as earlier ones.
+It will process requests, making canonical forms of their URLs and discarding requests with the same canonical URL form as earlier ones.
+Only requests with the ``"dud"`` meta value set to ``True`` are processed in this way.

 URL Processors
 ==============